LGBTQ themes in horror fiction: Overview and origins

+Themes

 Vampirism and homosexual desire

-The erotic metaphor of vampirism, inspired by Carmilla, resulted in numerous vampire films since the 1970s that either strongly implied or explicitly portrayed lesbianism.
 Author James R. Keller writes that in particular, "Gay and lesbian readers have been quick to identify with the representation of the vampire, suggesting its experiences parallel those of the sexual outsider."
 Richard Dyer discusses the recurring homoerotic motifs of vampire fiction in his article "Children of the Night", primarily "the necessity of secrecy, the persistence of a forbidden passion, and the fear of discovery."
 With the vampire having been a recurring metaphor for same-sex desire from before Stoker's Dracula, Dyer observes that historically earlier representations of vampires tend to evoke horror and later ones turn that horror into celebration.
 The homoerotic overtones of Anne Rice's celebrated The Vampire Chronicles series (1976–2018) are well-documented, and its publication reinforced the "widely recognized parallel between the queer and the vampire."

+Frankenstein and gender

+Gender studies scholar Judith Butler asserts that Frankenstein's creature exists in a gray area of gender, tying his monstrosity to his subversion of gendered expectations.
+Professor of English Jolene Zigarovich expands Butler's somewhat binary lens, bringing in Susan Stryker's explicitly transgender analysis of the creature.
+Stryker likens the creature's construction with the process of medically transitioning, and draws parallels between the subsequent ostracism the creature faced with experience of marginalization experienced by transgender individuals.
+Zigarovich credits Stryker's work as a catalyst for subsequent queer and trans approaches to Gothic literary analysis, particularly amongst those seeking to reappropriate the maligned imagery of the "unnatural" and variant with regards to gender.

+Lycanthropy and queer identity

+The werewolf serves as a metaphor for queer identities in how it navigates the necessity to hide one’s identity and social rejection.
+Once a regular man, infection from a werewolf forces one into living a double life that must be concealed for fear of ostracization and violence from others.
+This reflects the fear of exclusion that LGBTQ individuals experience in intolerant environments, as well as the alienation from society that stems from not fitting into heteronormative structures.